elliotkendall/PHPTaxii/README.md

 ## Discovery

 To send a Discovery Request, call discover() with no arguments.
-It returns results as an associative array.
+It returns results as an array.
 For example,

     print_r($taxii->discover());